multi-objective/moocore/r/cran-comments.md

 Dear CRAN maintainers,

-I would like to submit a new version of the 'eaf' package to CRAN.
+I would like to submit a new package to CRAN called 'moocore'.

-This fixes a -Wuse-after-free warning reported by Prof Brian Ripley.

-Regarding this NOTE:
+This package (together with another one in preparation called 'mooplot') will replace the current package 'eaf' (https://CRAN.R-project.org/package=eaf) by splitting its functionality into a light-weight core package that requires compilation (moocore) and a heavier pure R package for visualization (mooplot).

+Once the package is in CRAN, I will start the process of convincing all users of 'eaf' to switch to 'moocore'.
+I also hope to convince the authors of packages that over time have copied pieces of 'eaf' into their packages to avoid pulling all its dependencies to switch to 'moocore'.

+Since the C code is a slightly updated version of the one in 'eaf', you may get this NOTE:

 * checking compiled code ...
 NOTE
 File ‘eaf/libs/eaf.so’: